 Furthermore, today’s demanding consumer wants more than just good value and it is essential for brands to continuously strengthen their relationship with their customers.
 The best way to deal with the digitally-connected consumers is to deliver them digital solutions by utilizing digital tools; social media platforms such as Facebook, Instagram, Twitter, YouTube, and others are already doing wonders in our lives.
 The simpler and more innovative a brand becomes, the better and smoother it is for them to win over customers.

 Dr. Fabian Buber from GfK Verein, in his presentation on Exploring the Digital Generation's mindset, highlighted that today’s markets have become more transparent than they have ever been before.
-In today’s digital age, companies have lost the power to fully create their own brand image as they like to the Hyperconnected Consumers, who often contribute as a co-creator by sharing their experiences online.
+In today’s digital age, companies have lost the power to fully create their own brand image as they like to the Hyperconnected Consumers, who often contribute as a co-creator by sharing their experiences as customers online.

 The other renowned personalities present during the event also talked about the game-changing business models that are a huge success in today’s changing scenario.
 The second forum had market veterans sharing their strategies on how differently they are Marketing to the Hyperconnected Consumers in their respective business.
 Rahul Singh (CEO and Founder) from The Beer Café and Arvind Vohra (Executive Director) from Gionee India revealed the ingenious ways they are collecting, mining and using data from their consumers to create personalized offerings for them.
 Facilitated by Anup Jain from GfK India, the session also drew constructive inputs from Pascal Bollon (Managing Director, GfK India).
 Anup Jain raised a question on the need to create marketing teams that focus purely on Hyperconnected Consumers.